Z-Wave-Me/zwave-smarthome/README.md

 ## v1.7.1
 #### New features
 - RSS news: Added buttons READ MORE and READ.
+- Rooms: In the header are sensors values updated.

 #### Fixes
 - User login language overwrites profile language.